 Chunking could reduce errors when the brain is overloaded with information, according to Soni.

 The model must not only store information, but also decide how to allocate its limited resources to place data and merge similar items.
-Sometimes, when the model was tasked with remembering four or five items using only two stripes, it “learned to use one stripe and leave the other empty,” Soni said.
+Sometimes, when the model was tasked with remembering four or five items using only two stripes, it learned “to use one stripe, but kind of just left the other stripe empty,” Soni said.

 These decisions dig into the underlying “management problem” of working memory, a challenge that, as Soni notes, sets the stage for further exploration into how these limitations might be addressed in future research.